The Religion Paradox Sophia, the Demiurge, and the Misreading of Blood

 You aligned with the one who demanded it.

-This is the logic modern evangelical language inherits when it speaks of being “washed in the blood,” yet it attempts to weld that logic to a different figure — Jesus — without recognizing the conflict of systems.
+This is the logic modern evangelical language inherits when it speaks of being “washed in the blood,” yet it attempts to weld that logic to a different figure, to Jesus, all without recognizing the conflict of systems.
+Or intentionally-?

-In the ancient world, blood anchors you to the god who requires it.
+In the ancient world, blood anchors you to the god who requires it, it doesn't ever liberate you from him.

-The other framework is older still — the Sophianic memory preserved in the Valentinian imagination.
+The other framework is older still.
+The Sophianic memory preserved in the Valentinian imagination.
+Here:

 Creation begins not in malice but in misalignment: